linode/docs/docs/guides/security/authentication/free-ipa-for-identity-management/index.md

 published: 2020-03-30
 modified_by:
   name: Linode
+image: Setting_Up_FreeIPA.png
 ---

 ## What is FreeIPA

-FreeIPA is a free and open source identity management system,it is the upstream open-source project for Red Hat Identity Management.
+FreeIPA is a free and open source identity management system, it is the upstream open-source project for Red Hat Identity Management.

 FreeIPA is the Linux version or implementation of Active Directory, which features the following: